Fryup

 Fryup is separated into two small valleys or dales: Great Fryup Dale and Little Fryup Dale.
 The majority of people live in Great Fryup Dale, with Little Fryup having only eight or nine farms and cottages.
 Great Fryup has no shops nor even a pub; it has a telephone box, a post box, village hall and outdoor centre which used to be the old school.
 There is also a local cricket pitch and Quoits pitch.

-Etymology and local myths

-The curious name Fryup probably derives from the Old English reconstruction *Frige-hop: Frige was an Anglo-Saxon goddess equated with the Old Norse Frigg; hop denoted a small valley.